Meet the EngSci Office

 Fun Fact: Her hobbies include photography and cinematography.

 Stephen is our advisor for first- and second-year domestic students, which means he will be the person who supports you during both the transition into EngSci and, later, into your major.
-His role is similar to that of your guidance counsellor in high school.
+His role is like your guidance counsellor’s in high school.
 Stephen can advise you on Faculty rules and regulations, help you with scheduling issues, such as selecting your elective in second year, inform you on how certain minors can affect your degree, guide you through the process of selecting a major, and connect you with other campus resources, like academic resources and financial aid.

 Stephen is also well-versed around Faculty deadlines (like tuition fees or course drop dates) and resources (on-campus counseling services, health and wellness resources and learning strategists).
 When Stephen doesn’t know an answer, he can always direct you to someone that does.